Bronya-Rand/Bronie-Parser-Extension/README.md

     ...
 }
 ```
-> If your parser has a icon in FontAwesome, make sure `this.iconAvailable` is set to *True*.
+> If your scraper has a icon in FontAwesome, make sure `this.iconAvailable` is set to *True*.

-## Why Bronie?
+## Troubleshooting
-Because Bronie.
+1. My custom scraper is not appearing in the Data Bank!
+   > Make sure the plugin is installed in SillyTavern and that `enableServerPlugins` is set to *True*.
+If it still doesn't appear, then verify that you imported it and added it into Bronie's `index.js` file as seen in [Creating a Scraper for the Bronie Extension](#creating-a-scraper-for-the-bronie-extension).
+2. My custom scraper icon is not appearing!
+   > Make sure the image has been added and you followed [Scraper Icon Setup](#scraper-icon-setup).
+Make sure it points directly to the scripts folder and all the way to your scraper.